If you are new to jPlayer, check out the Quick Start Guide.

 When updating jPlayer, ensure that both files are uploaded from the plugin ZIP, since both files are subject to change.

-The jquery.jplayer.min.js file should be added to the <head> of the HTML file after the jQuery JavaScript file.
+of the HTML file after the jQuery JavaScript file.

 Below is how to include the JavaScript file using an absolute path, relative to the server root.

-<head> <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.4/jquery.min.js"> </script> <script type="text/javascript" src="/jPlayer/js/jquery.jplayer.min.js"> </script> </head>
+<head> <script type="text/javascript" src="//code.jquery.com/jquery-1.11.1.min.js"> </script> <script type="text/javascript" src="/jPlayer/js/jquery.jplayer.min.js"> </script> </head>

 The Jplayer.swf file must be uploaded to your server.
 The default location is relative to your current page in a folder named "js".

-To modify the location of the Flash file, use the swfPath constructor option.
+To modify the location of the Flash file, use the swfPath

-Below is how to set the swfPath to a path relative to the server root.
+to a path relative to the server root.

-See the jPlayer({swfPath}) constructor option for more information.
+constructor option for more information.

 jPlayer's JavaScript source file.
 This file may be switched with the jquery.jplayer.min.js file.
 The operation is identical, but the file size is larger.